Group-Equivariant Diffusion Models for Lattice Field Theory: Building diffusion models for LQFT

-The uniform measure with respect to which the outermost expectation is taken is easily sampled; however, computing this expectation value is often memory intensive.
-In practice, one may sample a time $t \sim \mathcal{U}([0, 1])$ and simply compute the loss at this single time step.
+The uniform measure with respect to which the outermost expectation over time is taken is easily sampled; however, computing the integral in eq.~\eqref{eq:conditional_score_matching} is often memory intensive.
+Instead, one may sample a time $t \sim \mathcal{U}([0, 1])$ and simply compute the loss at this single time step.
 This estimate converges to the full loss and provides a faster way of training.

-Note that the constant appearing in the above relation is not necessarily finite.
-To make the loss function finite, an appropriate weight function is needed, for which we choose a simple weight function $\lambda(t) = \sigma(t)^2$ that vanishes as $t \to 0$.
+Note that the integration constant appearing in eq.~\eqref{eq:marginal_to_conditional_sm} is not necessarily finite.
+To regulate the loss function, an appropriate weight function is needed, for which we choose a simple weight function $\lambda(t) = \sigma(t)^2$ that vanishes as $t \to 0$.
 Consequently, training based on this loss function alone gains limited direct insight from the data when $t \ll 1$, relying instead on extrapolation to cover this region.
-To shift from extrapolation to interpolation, we can incorporate prior knowledge of the score function at $t = 0$ by augmenting the loss function with a regularization term as follows:
+To shift from extrapolation to interpolation, we can incorporate prior knowledge of the score function at $t = 0$ by augmenting the loss function with an additional term as follows:

 where $c_0 \geq 0$ is a regularization coefficient.
-Although this augmentation may not be useful for many applications of diffusion models, it can be readily applied in lattice field theory, where $\partial_{\phi_0} \log p_0(\phi_0)$ (the force) is analytically known.
-We summarize our training procedure in Algorithm \ref{alg:train_0D_dm}.
+Although this augmentation may not be useful for many applications of diffusion models, it can readily be applied in lattice field theory, where $\partial_{\phi_0} \log p_0(\phi_0)$ (the force) is analytically known.
+We summarize our training procedure in Algorithm~\ref{alg:train_0D_dm}.

-\subsection{Likelihood Computations and Exactness}
+\subsection{Likelihood computations and exactness}

-Generative models for lattice field theory must be \textbf{exact}, meaning that generated samples must be asymptotically distributed according to the target distribution.
-Machine learning models are always biased, but the discrepancy between learned and target probabilities can be corrected given that the model probability of samples $q(\phi)$ can be computed.
+Generative models for lattice field theory must be exact, meaning that generated samples must be asymptotically distributed according to the target distribution.
+The discrepancy between the learned and target probabilities in the ML models can be corrected given that the model probability of samples $q(\phi)$ can be computed.

 In principle, the model log-likelihood of generated samples can be computed simultaneously as samples are generated.
 To illustrate, consider evolving backwards in time by a small step size $h$:

 Then, as discussed previously, the sample evolves first by a deterministic drift, and is then corrected by an extra term involving noise: